Carolyn Lawrence-Dill: Climate and genetic engineering

 Lawrence-Dill regularly addresses timely topics like climate change and genetic engineering, advising colleagues to engage in discussions on these topics with colleagues in other disciplines, with policymakers, and with the general public.
 Her guidance focuses on finding shared values, articulating social, environmental, and economic opportunities, and appealing to a better future rather than negative consequences.

-In 2016, Lawrence-Dill and sociologist Shawn Dorius began work to better understand where negative public opinions on GMOs and climate change originate.
-While investigating how GMOs were portrayed in US news coverage, information on Russian interference in the 2016 United States elections emerged, with English language Russian state news from RT and Sputnik being ordered to register as foreign agents.
-This led the team to look into news reported by RT and Sputnik, where they found their portrayal of GMO topics to be very different from that in US media.
-Russian state news about GMOs was almost entirely negative, with seemingly intentional mis-associations linking GMOs with controversial, unrelated, and distasteful topics (e.g., topics on abortions of Zika-infected fetuses and the Trans-Pacific Partnership).
-The team hypothesized that this sort of activity could aim not only to stir up controversy in the US, but that to serve economic interests in Russia given that Russia’s number two industry is agriculture.
+In 2016, Lawrence-Dill and sociologist Shawn Dorius began work to better understand where negative public opinions on GMOs originate.
+While investigating how genetic engineering and biotechnology were portrayed in US media outlets, information on Russian interference in the 2016 United States elections emerged, with English language Russian state news from RT and Sputnik being ordered to register as foreign agents.
+This led the team to look into news reported by RT and Sputnik, where they found their portrayal of GMO topics to be very different from that of US media.
+Their research shows that Russian state news about GMOs were almost entirely negative, with seemingly intentional mis-associations linking GMOs with controversial, unrelated, and distasteful topics (e.g., topics on abortions of Zika-infected fetuses and the Trans-Pacific Partnership).
+The team hypothesized that this activity could aim not only to stir up controversy in the US, but also to serve economic interests in Russia given that agriculture is Russia's second largest industry.
+They also argue that spreading disinformation can erode public trust in science, which they called "an institutionalized pillar of Western intellectual tradition".

-While their findings were under peer review, the Des Moines Register released a front-page article describing their findings (February 25, 2018).
+While their findings were under peer review, the Des Moines Register released an article describing their findings on February 25, 2018.
 The researchers released a preprint of the article via the SocArXiv within a day to ensure that detailed materials, methods, and interpretations of the data were fully available.
-A media frenzy followed with coverage in more than 80 newspapers, online websites, and radio broadcasts, with audio coverage through National Public Radio’s Marketplace (February 28, 2018) and Iowa Public Radio’s River to River (March 2, 2018).
+A media frenzy followed with coverage in more than 80 newspapers, online websites, and radio broadcasts, with audio coverage through National Public Radio's Marketplace (February 28, 2018) and Iowa Public Radio's River to River (March 2, 2018).
 There was even a political cartoon released by Greg Kearney, and Bill Gates defended GMOs via a Reddit Ask Me Anything discussion in the midst of the coverage.
-The peer-reviewed publication was accepted March 11, 2018.
+The peer-reviewed publication was accepted on March 11, 2018 and was published on April 30, 2018.
 Subsequent to media coverage of the GMO-Russia connections, reports of other seemingly unrelated hot topics showed signs of Russian influence with apparent intention to cause discord, with demonstrations of influence campaigns emerging on wide-ranging topics from energy to human rights to international trade.